 The AIA may need to be shared between certain businesses under common ownership.

-The annual rate of WDA is 18% in the main rate pool and 8% in the
+The annual rate of WDA is 18% in the 'Main rate pool' and 6% in the 'Special rate pool'.

 A 100% first year allowance (FYA) may be available on certain energy efficient plant and cars.